 Each Data Story includes five items:

 - Instructors Guide.
 This file describes the learning goals for the activity, specific questions (with answers) for students to explore, and additional teaching resources and notes.

 - Data.
 We have provided data in three formats: Microsoft Excel, CSV, and Google Sheets.

 - Data Dictionary.
 Definitions for data values in each story are made available in Microsoft Word and Google Doc formats.

 - Teaching Slides.
 We have created specific slides–with proposed questions for exploration and data visualizations–in Microsoft PowerPoint and Google Slides formats.

 We also encourage all webpage visitors to contribute to this project!

-- If you work in data science or related fields, please consider contributing your own data story.
-We have created templates in all the above toolkits so anyone can assemble a dataset, formulate questions and answers, and develop data visualizations to help educators around the world.
-You can visit this Google Form to provide feedback or propose your own data story.
+If you work in data science or related fields, please consider contributing your own Data Story.
+We have created templates in all of the above toolkits so that anyone can assemble a dataset, formulate questions (and answers), and develop data visualizations to help educators around the world.
+You can visit this Google Form to provide us with feedback or propose your own Data Story.